ttudorandrei/DevOps/AUTOSCALING-LOAD-BALANCING.md

 - For instance type choose t2.micro
 - Provide Key Pair name (eng103a)
 - Don't include Network Settings in launch template
 - Create two security groups.
-One for `HTTP`, allow from any IP on `port 80` and the second one for `ssh`, allow only from your IP for `port 22`
+One for `HTTP`, allow from any IP on `port 80` and the second one for `ssh`, allow only from your IP for `port 22`.
+Also, you will need to allow the port for the actual app.
+Make sure you `allow the correct port for your app`

 ## Load Balancing and Autoscaling - Steps